 These items have a large financial impact on our organization.
 This could either mean the organization spends a great deal of money on these items or that these items are directly linked to our organization’s differentiation and profit.
 These items are also scarce.
 This quadrant normally contains high-value items such as precious metals with limited, or even a single supplier.
 The purchasing strategies we would typically use for these types of items include collaboration and strategic partnerships.
-If you truely want to develop a comprehensive supplier management strategy, then this is the area you should focus on first.
+If you truly want to develop a comprehensive supplier management strategy, then this is the area you should focus on first.

 Just like strategic items, these items have a large financial impact on our organization, however, the item is in abundant supply.
-Because of their large financial impact these items are important to the organization.
+Because of their large financial impact, these items are important to the organization.
 The purchasing strategies we would typically use for these types of items include tendering and competitive bidding.

 These are items that have a low financial impact on our organization, however, there is a high supply risk.
 An example might be where we have a new supplier supplying a new technology.
 The purchasing strategy we would typically use for these types of items is twofold.
 Firstly, we need to ensure continuity of supply.
-Secondly, we need to develop plans to reduce our dependence on this supplier, by adapting our prodcts and investigating alternative products and suppliers.
+Secondly, we need to develop plans to reduce our dependence on this supplier, by adapting our products and investigating alternative products and suppliers.

 These are items that have a low financial impact on our organization and are also in abundant supply, such as office supplies.
-Although these products are low impact and have abundant supply, they are nevertheless interesting, because the cost of handling them can often outweigh the cost of the product itself.
+Although these products are low impact and have an abundant supply, they are nevertheless interesting, because the cost of handling them can often outweigh the cost of the product itself.
 Thus, the purchasing strategies we would normally use for these types of items focus around reducing administrative costs and logistical complexity.

-One further thing to think about, which isn’t included within the Kraljic Matrix is what suppliers think of our organization.
+One further thing to think about, which isn’t included in the Kraljic Matrix is what suppliers think of our organization.
 This will be a function of our past dealings with the supplier and their size.
 For example, spending $20k per year in the coffee house next door to the office will probably make us more influential with them than spending double that amount with Google.
 With strategic suppliers, thinking about how we are perceived to them is important, and based on our answer to this question, we may want to approach how we build a relationship with that supplier in a different manner.

-The Kraljic Matrix works by by mapping the profit impact of a product on one axis, and our vulnerability to the supplier’s disappearance on the other.
+The Kraljic Matrix works by mapping the profit impact of a product on one axis, and our vulnerability to the supplier’s disappearance on the other.
 It essentially provides a portfolio management approach to managing an organization’s many suppliers.
 This enables us to see which relationships are important so we can focus on strengthing these, as well as identifying less important relationships where we might employ traditional supplier management techniques such as offshoring.

-The Eisenhower Matrix
+The Action Priority Matrix